 “Celebrating the hotel’s location overlooking the iconic Royal Parks, this delicate and whimsical tea mixes citrus, berries, spices, and herbaceous botanicals for a taste of spring.”

-Tea for me is a luxurious treat, a meal to be savoured with good friends and should be an experience.
+Tea for me is a luxurious treat to be savoured with good friends and should be an experience.
 This tea is pitched as a sensory experience, and it really was.
 Playful, exploratory and left us eager to try each new delight.

 We started with cocktails – a cardamom and vanilla infused champagne for me, and a fruity mocktail for my blate (I’m not sure which kind, bad blogger I know), and can confirm that mine was lovely.